NCAR/HPC-Docs/docs/allocations/university-allocations/university-large-allocation-request-preparation-instructions.md

   this information.
-Information on the portability of the code to other platforms may also be useful to the CHAP; requesters are strongly encouraged to provide this information about the code and the team’s knowledge/use of HPC systems similar to Cheyenne.
+Information on the portability of the code to other platforms may also be useful to the CHAP; requesters are strongly encouraged to provide this information about the code and the team’s knowledge/use of HPC systems similar to Derecho.

 - ***Output and analysis.*** Describe the key variables to be output, plans for analysis, and any steps taken to use storage resources